3 steps for structuring a successful discovery sales call

 By the end of the call, you should have learned the prospect’s biggest challenge and exactly why they’re dealing with it.

-Now to close your call, present another set of multiple-choice questions that describe why people like them typically take discovery calls.
+To close the call, present another set of multiple-choice questions about why they're taking this meeting.
 Some of the most common reasons include prospects who want to:

 • Learn about new tools but who aren’t ready to buy them.